 Courtesy of The Zetter Townhouse Marylebone / Hotels.com

 The Zetter Townhouse Marylebone channels the eccentric tastes of fictional Victorian patron Uncle Seymour.
 The extravagantly designed rooms transport guests to a bygone era but the hotel is far from stuck in the past.
-Social-media friendly Seymour’s Parlour serves delicious, unique cocktails from master mixologist Tony Conigliaro and each month the hotel hosts themed parties which have included Mardi Gras and the Roaring Twenties.
+Social media-friendly Seymour’s Parlour serves delicious cocktails from master mixologist Tony Conigliaro, and each month the hotel hosts themed parties that have included Mardi Gras and the Roaring ’20s.

 Despite its designer interior, The Mandeville Hotel doesn’t take itself too seriously – even though it’s one of the best in London and conveniently located near Bond Street and Selfridges.
 Hotel bar Reform is often a hive of activity with live vinyl nights and award-winning bartenders.
 A real gem.

-Dorset Square Hotel occupies a beautiful building overlooking a leafy garden square and the original Lord’s cricket ground.
-This charming boutique hotel has plenty of thoughtful touches, including picnic hampers for a visit to nearby Regent’s Park and popcorn for cosy evenings tucked up in one of its sumptuous beds.
-There’s high-quality comfort food, afternoon tea and cocktails at The Potting Shed restaurant, and live music on Tuesdays and Thursdays.
+Dorset Square Hotel occupies a Regency townhouse that overlooks a leafy garden square and the original Lord’s Cricket Ground.
+The interior of the charming boutique hotel has the distinctive stamp of designer Kit Kemp, bringing each room to life with bold patterns and colours.
+There are also plenty of thoughtful touches, including picnic hampers for a visit to nearby Regent’s Park and popcorn for cosy evenings tucked up in one of its super-soft beds.
+Feast on high-quality comfort food such as the hotel’s mouthwatering Sunday roast (with perfectly puffed Yorkshire puddings), or treat yourself to afternoon tea and cocktails at The Potting Shed restaurant, which has the added bonus of live music on Tuesdays and Thursdays.